↑

 • 3 Tbs. flour

-• 1 tablespoon granulated sugar- large crystals turninado or natural brown sugar looks nice but not necessary
+• 1 Tbs granulated sugar- large crystals, turninado or natural brown sugar looks nice but not necessary

-• 2 teaspoons cold butter cut into tiny cubes or grated
+• 2 tsp cold butter cut into tiny cubes or grated

 Instructions

-• In a food processor, combine the flour and salt and pulse briefly to mix.
-Scatter the butter over the top and pulse just until the mixture forms coarse crumbs about the size of peas.
-Drizzle the ice water over the flour mixture and pulse just until the dough starts to come together.
+• In a food processor, combine 4 cups flour and 1 teaspoon salt and pulse briefly to mix.
+Scatter the cubed 3 sticks butter over the top and pulse just until the mixture forms coarse crumbs about the size of peas.
+Drizzle ¾ cup ice water over the flour mixture and pulse just until the dough starts to come together.

 • Transfer the dough to a work surface, divide into 3 equal pieces and press each into a flat disk.
 Set 1 disk aside and wrap the remaining 2 disks in plastic wrap for future use (see note below).